Edward Micklethwaite Curr: Biography

 In February 1851 Curr and two of his younger brothers sailed to England, with Curr then embarking on travel around parts of Europe and the Middle East, before marrying Margaret Vaughan of County Kildare, Ireland, on 31 January 1854.
 Curr returned to Victoria in August 1854, staying in Melbourne for just a month before moving to Auckland, New Zealand, where he ran a business importing Australian horses.
 From 1856 to 1861, Curr made two unsuccessful attempts to return to work as a pastoralist, firstly in Queensland and then around the Lachlan River in central New South Wales.

 In November 1862 Curr traveled once more to Victoria, moving to a house in Chapel Street, St Kilda.
 In Victoria he worked as a government inspector of sheep, ultimately becoming Chief Inspector of Sheep on 17 May 1864.
-1863 he published a book on Pure Saddle-Horses, and in 1865 won a prize Of £150 for An Essay on Scab in Sheep.
-This was published in the same year, and the measures advocated by Curr were used with such success that the disease became rare.
+1863 he published a book on Pure Saddle-Horses.
 Curr was promoted to chief inspector of all stock on 16 January 1871, and in this role helped to stop outbreaks of foot-and-mouth disease in 1872 and of scab disease in sheep in 1876.

 Curr died in 1889 in St. Kilda, and was buried in the St Kilda General Cemetery.